 This course explains some additional topics you should make sure you understand before taking the DP-200 Exam.
-These topics deal with four different services:
+These include:

 - SQL Database